HangfireIO/Hangfire.io/downloads.md

 ### Package Manager Dialog (Visual Studio)

 1. Right-click on your project and click "Manage NuGet Packages".
-2. Select "NuGet Offical Package Source"
+2. Select "NuGet Official Package Source"
 3. Search for "Hangfire", using the search bar at the top right
 4. Select "Hangfire" and choose Install